ably/terraform-provider-ably/docs/resources/app.md

 ### Required

 - `name` (String) The Ably App Name

+### Optional

 - `status` (String) The Ably App Status.
-Can be 'enabled' or 'disabled'
+When creating an App, ensure that it's status is set to 'enabled'.
+Values after app creating, can be 'enabled' or 'disabled'
 - `tls_only` (Boolean) Whether the Ably App accept only TLS Connections

 ### Read-Only